rust-lang/rust/text/0000-stabilize-catch-panic.md

-The pros and cons of `panic` are essentially the opposite of `Result`, being easy to use (nothing to write down other than the panic) but difficult to determine when a panic can happen or handle it in a custom fashion.
+The pros and cons of `panic` are essentially the opposite of `Result`, being easy to use (nothing to write down other than the panic) but difficult to determine when a panic can happen or handle it in a custom fashion, even with `catch_panic`.

-### Result?
-Or panic?

 These divisions justify the use of `panic`s for things like out-of-bounds
-indexing: such an error represents a programming mistake that (1) the author of the library was not aware of, by definition, and (2) cannot be easily handled by the caller.
+indexing: such an error represents a programming mistake that (1) the author of the library was not aware of, by definition, and (2) cannot be meaningfully handled by the caller.

 In terms of heuristics for use, `panic`s should rarely if ever be used to report routine errors for example through communication with the system or through IO.